Polaris

 re-designs

-Despite the high grade, I wasn't completely satisfied with the visual design post-submission and saw several areas for improvement.
+Despite the high grade, I wasn't completely satisfied with the submitted design.
+Post-submission, I decided to refresh the visual design for a cleaner and more cohesive look.

 POST-SUBMISSION redesign